hernaneche/thelist/about.md

 There is a *number* &#8596; there is *something*

-> «What's in a name? that which we call a rose.
-By any other name would smell as sweet» -W. Shakespeare
+«What's in a name? that which we call a rose.
+By any other name would smell as sweet» - Shakespeare

 ###How can the list contain a picture before it's taken? who made it?